 If that’s not persuasive enough, did you know that the Rush Institute for Healthy Ageing found that people who got the most vitamin E from foods had a 67 percent lower risk of Alzheimers than that of people who got the least?
 That’s a pretty big difference!

 Get Those B-Vitamins!

 Eating plenty of leafy greens, legumes, whole grains and soy foods – as a vegan diet tends to include – means you’ll be getting a good amount of B-vitamins, notably B6 and B12.
 Having a low amount of the crucial vitamins can lead to dementia, Alzheimer’s, and various other issues.
 Since many vegan diets add in these foods as a protein source, you may well be getting lots already, but you should double check in case.

 In general, a vegan diet tends to be lower in calories than a meat-based one.
 This can turn into a problem if you’re not careful, so do make sure you’re within a healthy range when looking at this benefit.
 That said, populations in China and Japan – where the average daily intake is around 1,600 to 2,000 calories – seem to have a lower rate of Alzheimer’s than those in countries where the average is above 2,000.
 Check in with a doctor if you’re concerned, but as long as you’re within a healthy range, the low-calorie benefits of a vegan diet can keep your brain active well into your old age!

 If you’re concerned that you’re showing signs of Alzheimer’s, or that a family member is, we recommend reaching out – both to medical professionals and to communities of people with similar issues.
+Start your Alzheimer’s Diet and Nutrition Plan Now.
 It can be tricky to manage by it, especially if you don’t live with the person showing the symptoms, and having the experience of others can make things much easier.
 Remember: better safe than sorry!